prof-amer/prof-amer.github.io/_wrangling/Police_Activity_Wrangling_Python.md

     (86536, 13)

-From the .shape attribute, we can see that a significant amount of row are dropped.
+From the .shape attribute, we can see that a significant amount of rows are dropped.
 It is important to weight the importance of the rows before dropping them as it might affect our analysis in the future.
 Now that we have removed columns and rows that are not useful for our analysis, we can continue our data cleaning by checking the datatype of each columns.